 Other political offices and/or appointments held, now or in the past: RDU Noise Abatement Committee (Cary representative); Operations Committee (chair); Cary's Economic Development Commission (member and former Chair); Cary's representative on the Wake County Intergovernmental Liaison Committee; Cary's representative to the Wake County Economic Development Commission; Cary’s Liaison to the Greater Raleigh Convention & Visitors Bureau

-Current Employer: Custom Golf Travel, A Lazy Lizard Travel, LLC Affiliate
+Current Employer: Custom Golf Travels, an exclusive affiliate of Lazy Lizard Travel, LLC

 Other occupations or previous employers of interest: Organizational Capability Services, LLC (founder); AIG; Data General (now EMC); Memorex